- What is Bitcoin mining?

 Equipment damage

-Bitcoin mining is a very intensive process for computer hardware.
-If your mining system is set up correctly, then you don't have to worry about hardware damage beyond normal wear and tear.
-However, choosing the wrong hardware or a mining configuration with poor ventilation can lead to overheating and damage to the hardware.
+Bitcoin mining is a very intensive process for your computer hardware.
+If your mining system is set up correctly, you shouldn't have to worry about hardware damage beyond normal wear and tear.
+However, choosing the wrong hardware or setting up a mining setup with poor ventilation can cause your hardware to overheat and become damaged.

 Bitcoin supply and reward restrictions